A crucial developmental milestone that often gets overlooked…

 - Sharing sand play and water play with others.

-- Building towers from wooden blocks or lego creations together, but separate.
+- Building towers from wooden blocks or lego creations together, but separately.

 No nursery is complete without wooden blocks.
 They provide hours of fun and education through play from honing fine motor skills, improving problem-solving, developing creativity and teaching colours and shapes.
 My favourite is this colourful set from Melissa and Doug.